qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/suggestions/safe-suggestions.md

 Not all arguments support safe suggestions.
 This is mostly due to implementation constraints or inadequate support by the Bukkit API.

-The list of supported arguments is displayed in the following table.
-The parameter `T` (shown in the method the signatures above) are also provided for each argument.
+The list of supported arguments are displayed in the following table.
+The parameter `T` (shown in the method signatures above) are also provided for each argument.
 This parameter is the same as the cast argument described in [Argument Casting](../command-arguments#argument-casting), except for a few exceptions which are outlined in **bold**.

 |                                                                                      Argument | Class (T)                                      |
 |----------------------------------------------------------------------------------------------:|:-----------------------------------------------|